 All of that said, at least on the surface of things, I can not find fault with your company's compensation plan.
 The real issue here is this: What do you do about a compensation plan that you feel is not effective?

-- First, express your opinions to the company's management.
+If you believe that your plan is not fair or effective, then you have some decisions to make.
+I think you have only two options: 1) Express your opinions to the company’s management.
 Back up your case with some substance.
-Try to sell them on your opinion in the same way that you'd try to sell a customer on the value of your products or services.
+Try to sell them in your opinion in the same way that you’d try to sell a customer on the value of your products or services.
 Keep in mind, however, that you are just one part of the company, and that there is a limited amount of the whole pie that the company can afford in sales costs and still remain a viable, growing company.

-I don't think you ever have the option of fomenting rancor and discontent.
-Be black or white on this.
-If you can't embrace the opportunity you have and whole-heartedly pursue it, then you owe it to yourself and your company to find something else.
+I don’t think you ever have the option of fomenting rancor and discontent.
+Be black or white on this issue.
+If you can’t embrace the opportunity you have and whole-heartedly pursue it, then you owe it to yourself and your company to find something else.
 What is not an option is continuing in your current position and spending time and energy complaining about your compensation plan.

 Good luck!